Skip to main content

 TS Plot Tool Icon

-This category contains tools to group either records or fields into a smaller number of groups.
-Common applications for grouping records together are to create customer segments based on purchasing patterns or creating a set of store groups.
-The ultimate objective of grouping in these two areas is to create a smaller number of groups that allows for the customization of programs and activities in a way that is feasible from a business perspective.
+This category contains tools to group records or fields into fewer groups.
+Common applications for grouping records together are creating customer segments based on purchasing patterns or creating a set of store groups.
+The ultimate objective of grouping in these two areas is to create a smaller number of groups that allow for the customization of programs and activities in a way that is feasible from a business perspective.

 For example, a retailer that has 500 outlets in their network would likely find it overwhelming to develop a merchandising and pricing program that was specific for each of the 500 outlets.
 However, if the outlets are placed into a smaller set of store groups (say 10) based on the similarity of the outlets with respect to their sales patterns, creating 10 different merchandising and pricing programs is something the retailer can successfully implement.
 Similarly, many organizations have database tables they wish to analyze that are very wide, with many of the fields highly correlated with one another.
 In these cases, dealing with a large number of highly correlated measures greatly complicates any analyses done with these data.
 As a result, it may make sense to reduce the original set of fields into a smaller set of composite fields that more readily lend themselves to analysis.
 In both these instances, there is a need to reduce the dimensionality of the data to make it actionable.